dpopchev/functional-ddd/src/fundamental-physics-crisis.md

 General relativity remains one of the best models made by human kind!

-## Universe is expanding faster, than expected
+## Universe is expanding faster, than expected...

 ::: columns